 The rise of the creator economy promises budding influencers and entrepreneurs-to-be more than the opportunity to create content.
 Instead, it extends the idea of earning a living or building a business.

 Many creators have drafted the audience-to-business blueprint, laying out the steps for influencers to find financial independence.
-Take Emma Chamberlain who parlayed her YouTube channel, where she shares intimate vlogs, into Chamberlain Coffee.
-And Hila Klein, a YouTuber and podcaster, now runs Teddy Fresh, a streetwear brand with over 100 employees.
+Take Emma Chamberlain, who parlayed her popular YouTube channel into Chamberlain Coffee.
+And Hila Klein, a YouTuber and podcaster, who runs Teddy Fresh, a streetwear brand with over 100 employees.

-While creator-centered businesses might begin with a notepad scribbled with hopes and aspirations, they’re built day-by-day with trusted tools.
-These include apps, platforms, and sites that creators use to craft content, distribute it to an audience, engage with their followers, monetize their fan base, build partnerships, run the back-end of their business, and more.
+While creator-centered businesses might begin with a notepad, they’re built day-by-day with trusted tools.
+These include apps, online platforms, and sites that creators use to craft content, build an audience, engage with followers, sell online courses or digital downloads, build partnerships, and run the back-end of their business.

-An independent writer with thousands of subscribers might use Google Docs to pen their articles, Substack to share essays with an audience, Canva to add in graphics, Twitter to distribute their content, Discord to build a community for paid newsletter members, and Shopify to sell special edition supporter pins.
+Each type of creator will have a specific set of creator tools (also known as a “tech stack”) that they use regularly.
+For example, an independent writer might use Google Docs to pen their articles, Substack to share essays with an audience, Canva to add in graphics, Twitter to distribute their content, Discord to build a community, and Shopify to sell special edition supporter pins.

 The tools creators use are worth paying attention to: creators are cultural curators, irreverent innovators, and early adopters—their tech picks are often an indicator of “what’s best” and “what’s next.”